-On May 8, 1945, people flooded the streets, waved banners and all but mauled American troops in hugs, as Allied forces liberated Paris.
+On May 8, 1945, people flooded the streets, waved banners and all but mauled American troops in hugs, as the Allies marked the unconditional surrender of Nazi Germany's armed forces.
 Having endured years of death, disaster and genocide during World War II, many Europeans and Americans could have only dreamt that such a day would arrive.

 On this day in history, VE Day, America and its allies breathed a collective sigh of relief as the bloodshed and suffering in Europe was finally ended.
 Hitler was dead, as were his plans for a Thousand Year Reich.
 Victory in Europe, at last, was realized.

 Victory was never certain, as the Allies had engaged in deadly air-to-air combat against Luftwaffe, and ground forces fought their way through Nazi Panzer divisions and armored columns of divisions.
 Fighting had been particularly intense after the June 1944 D-Day Invasion, with many lives lost.

 By the beginning of April, the Allied forces had begun to see signs that the war was in its final days.
 It was also at this point that the Allies finally became aware of the magnitude of the atrocities perpetrated by the Nazis at concentration camps such as Ohrdruf, discovered by American troops on April 4th.

 According to a book titled The Day the War Ended: May 8, 1945 - Victory in Europe, author Marin Gilbert explains that the discovery of the camps horrified Supreme Allied Commander Dwight D. Eisenhower, and he quickly alerted Congress of the grim discovery.

 Throughout April, Allied forces liberated camps and sent remaining German troops scurrying.